-Grovana, the Swiss watchmaking brand that also manufactures (yes, unlike many other “entry-luxury” brands out there that simply outsource their watches to third-party production facilities, Grovana actually builds their watches on their own premises; their movements are bought from other vendors, though) and distributes worldwide a lot more expensive watches under Revue Thommen brand, has presented yet another addition to their range of dressy wristwatches.
+Grovana, the brand that also manufactures (yes, unlike many other “entry-luxury” brands out there that simply outsource the dirty work to third-party production facilities, Grovana actually builds their watches on their own premises; their movements are bought from other vendors, though) and distributes worldwide a lot more expensive devices under their Revue Thommen brand, has presented yet another addition to their “dressier” range.

 Aptly named Grovana Day Retrograde, the gadgets feature a pair of complications that, while not terribly expensive to make, give the timekeeper a lot trendier appearance, while seriously increasing their readability.

 Available in stainless steel (ref.
-1721.1532, pictured) or in flashier rose gold-plated steel case that measures exactly 40 mm in diameter, the Day Retrograde family is -surprisingly enough- positioned as a unisex watch.
-On further consideration, I may add that there may be some merit behind the move, since, like a modern Japanese car, the watch seems to lack any character whatsoever, although it is still good at doing its job: time, even on the model with a silvered dial, is adequately legible at any lighting conditions; the large date indicator, while not even remotely as fascinating as Glashutte Original’s Panorama Day complication, is extremely easy to read; and the retrograde Day of Week display makes the dial looks, well, nice.
+1721.1532, pictured) or in flashier rose gold-plated steel case that measures exactly 40 mm in diameter, the Day Retrograde family is -surprisingly enough- positioned as a unisex model.
+On further consideration, I may add that there may be some merit behind the move, since, like a modern Japanese car, the Day Retrograde lacks any character whatsoever, although it is still good at doing its job: time, even on the model with a silvered dial, is adequately legible at any lighting conditions; the large date indicator, while not even remotely as fascinating as Glashutte Original’s Panorama Day complication, is extremely easy to read; and the retrograde Day of Week display makes the dial looks, well, nice.

 Yes, it is powered by a cheap, yet reliable Ronda 7003.L quartz movement that makes both “complications” possible, but the mechanism is reliable enough and is way more accurate than a self-winding ETA caliber with an add-on module.